Requirements Management for Jira

 - Export epics and user stories from ReqView to Jira.

-- ReqView Blog: Live Requirements Traceability Matrix (RTM) — explore the main requirements traceability features in ReqView.
+- ReqView Blog: How to Use Requirements Traceability Matrix (RTM) — explore the main requirements traceability features in ReqView.

 - ReqView Documentation: Collaborate With Jira Cloud — learn how to use ReqView and Jira integration.